embassy-rs/embassy/README.md

 - `embassy::time`: `Clock` and `Alarm` traits.
 Std-like `Duration` and `Instant`.
 - More traits for SPI, I2C, UART async HAL coming soon.

-## Executor with timers
+## Executor

-The `embassy::executor` module provides an async/await executor based on [static-executor](https://github.com/Dirbaio/static-executor).
+The `embassy::executor` module provides an async/await executor designed for embedded usage.

 - No `alloc`, no heap needed.
 Task futures are statically allocated.
+- No "fixed capacity" data structures, executor works with 1 or 1000 tasks without needing config/tuning.
-- Integrated timer queue allows simple sleeping: `Timer::after(Duration::from_ticks(64000)).await;`.
+- Integrated timer queue: sleeping is easy, just do `Timer::after(Duration::from_secs(1)).await;`.
-- Suitable for low-power operation.
-Using interrupts or `WFE/SEV` ensures the CPU sleeps when there's no work to do.
-No busy-loop polling.
+- No busy-loop polling: CPU sleeps when there's no work to do, using interrupts or `WFE/SEV`.
+- Efficient polling: a wake will only poll the woken task, not all of them.
+- Fair: a task can't monopolize CPU time even if it's constantly being woken.
+All other tasks get a chance to run before a given task gets polled for the second time.
 - Creating multiple executor instances is supported, to run tasks with multiple priority levels.
 This allows higher-priority tasks to preempt lower-priority tasks.
-- Compatible with RTIC (example coming soon).

 ## Utils